 These hotlines and dispatching services are typically operated by trained professionals equipped to handle emergencies.
 Their goal is to minimize disruptions to the logistics network and ensure timely delivery of goods in challenging circumstances.

-Dispatchers are responsible for communicating with drivers and guiding them on the ideal delivery routes and schedules.
+Dispatchers communicate with drivers and guide them on the ideal delivery routes and schedules.
 Essentially, they act as the core provider of transport information.

 One of the main benefits of outsourcing dispatch services is that BPOs offer 24/7, omnichannel support, meaning your team can reach them from anywhere in the world at all times of the day, across all channels.
 BPOs also have deep expertise and the latest technology to optimize routes, reduce delivery times, and improve overall logistics operations.

 Freight Audit and Payment

 Freight audit and payment is a process that involves the verification and payment of carrier invoices for freight services.
 The ultimate objective is to ensure that the rates charged are accurate, that the services were delivered as agreed upon, and that any additional fees or surcharges are valid.